Update Translated Files with File Rewrite Rules

 With File Rewrite Rules, Account Owners and Project Managers can define changes to be applied to translations within specific file types, for any language, within any project in your account.

-For example, if your translated file contains a URL, such as www.yourcomany.com, to protect the URL, the Smartling CAT Tool does not allow linguistics to edit a URL, but does allow them to place the URL in the correct position of the translation.
+If your translated file contains a URL, such as www.yourcomany.com, to protect the URL, the Smartling CAT Tool does not allow linguistics to edit a URL, but does allow them to place the URL in the correct position of the translation.
 Using File Rewrite Rules, you can create a rule that rewrites www.yourcompany.com to www.yourcompany.fr in French translated files, www.yourcompany.de in German translated files, etc. See how to create this rule below.

 The rewrite is only visible in the downloaded supported file type, and not anywhere in the Smartling Dashboard.
 The rewrite is visible in pseudo, current and published file downloads.
 You can download the file from within the Job Details or from the Files tab.
 The File Rewrite Rule must be created before downloading the file.